larryschirmer/deep_rl_continuous_control/README.md

 python main.py
 ```

-This file launches the unity environment and begin posting to the console training updates every 100 epochs.
+This file launches the unity environment with twenty arms and begin posting to the console training updates every 100 epochs.
 In its current configuration, this model takes about **36 hours** to train on a 6-core macmini.

 If you would like to run the solved model checkpoint that I have provided, launch a jupyter notebook environment: